omeratagunn/Steem-Challenger/README.md

 # Steem-Challenger

-Steem challenger has been created because of jealous people.
+Steem challenger has been created to answer to the question of "how much i will get".
+By your pending posts you can easily check fiats and coin values of your effort.

 - System calculates your pending payouts.
 - Gives you the exact amount after curation and beneficaries cut the amount of SBD and SP you will earn.